UWNETLAB/labutils/docs/source/api_ref.rst

 This set of functions implement prototype comparison methods for use with ``recordlinkage``.

+.. autofunction:: lcss

+.. autofunction:: normed_lcss

-.. autofunction:: compare_longest_substring
+.. autofunction:: fuzzy_lcss

-.. autofunction:: compare_fuzzy_substring
+.. autofunction:: normed_fuzzy_lcss

 .. autofunction:: compare_in